CWCroghan/Mod15_Challenge/README.md

 # Results

 Within the August 2019 Citi-Bike dataset, there are a total of 2,344,224 rides categorized with information pertaining to the start date/times, stop date/times, gender, and subscription service.
 There were on average 75.6 thousand rides per day (std 8.4K rides/day).
+The full Tableau story can be viewed at (https://public.tableau.com/app/profile/carry.croghan/viz/Mod15_Challenge/Story1)

-The overwhelming majority of the rides (98.8%) are less than 1 hour as can be seen in the following figure.
+In the following figure, it can be seen that the overwhelming majority of the rides (98.8%) are less than 1 hour.

-![Line Chart Duration of Rides in minutes](RideDuration.png) The majority of the users identified as male (65% compared to 25% female).
+![Line Chart Duration of Rides in minutes](RideDuration.png)

+The majority of the users identified as male (65% compared to 25% female).
 There are many unknowns in the dataset as well.

 ![Line Chart Duration of Rides in minutes by gender](RideDurationGender.png)